ULL-ESIT-DSI-1819/dsi-1819/tema3-web/rest.md

 For example, the HTTP GET method retrieves a resource, and HTTP PUT sends a resource to be saved.

 ## Idempotent REST APIs

-* A Web service is defined as *"a software system designed to support interoperable machine-to-machine interaction over a network"*.
-Web services are frequently just Web APIs that can be accessed over a network, such as the Internet, and executed on a remote system hosting the requested services.
-* Representational state transfer (REST) is a software architectural style that defines a set of constraints to be used for creating Web services.

 * [Idempotent REST APIs](https://restfulapi.net/idempotent-rest-apis)